 The Fuel EX utilizes Trek's Active Braking Pivot (ABP) suspension design.
 ABP suspension features a pivot point at the rear axle, which allows the suspension to move freely regardless of braking forces.
 The shock is mounted to the rocker link and is completely independent of the front triangle.
 This system is not known to be the most progressive, meaning it reacts similarly to small bumps and bigger, harder hits.
 More progressive air shocks, which ramp up as they move through their stroke, help combat this shortcoming.

 The Trek Fuel sports 130mm of rear wheel travel, making it the longest travel bike in our test.
 Trek built the Fuel EX with adjustable geometry to allow for 27.5+ wheels.
 Since we tested this bike as a 29er, we will focus on the Low/29 setting.
 The head angle measured to 67.2 degrees and we measured the chainstays at 435mm, which is right in line with the rear ends of the other 29ers in our test class.
-Check out How We Test for our measuring methods.

 The Fuel EX 7 provides exceptional performance and comes outfitted with exceptional build specifications.